SpectoLabs/hoverfly/docs/pages/keyconcepts/middleware.rst

 ---------------
 Hoverfly can also send middleware requests to a HTTP server instead of running a process locally.
 The benefits of this are that Hoverfly does not initiate the process, giving more control to the user.
-The only requirements are that Hoverfly can POST the Middleware JSON schema to middleware URL provided and the middleware HTTP server respones with a 200 and the Middleware JSON schema is in the response.
+The only requirements are that Hoverfly can POST the Middleware JSON schema to middleware URL provided and the middleware HTTP server responses with a 200 and the Middleware JSON schema is in the response.